simpleid/simpleid.github.io/docs/2/openid-connect.md

 Clients using WebFinger should support OpenID Connect Discovery.
 Alternatively, the client may allow you to specify the domain name or the OpenID Connect Discovery endpoint.

-{% panel 'note' %}
+> [!NOTE]
-You need to make sure that the web server is correctly configured to point the `/.well-known/openid-configuration` to SimpleID.
+> You need to make sure that the web server is correctly configured to point the `/.well-known/openid-configuration` to SimpleID.
 See the [installation instructions](/docs/2/installing/#webserver) for further details.
-{% endpanel %}

 ### Manual configuration